francistor/igor/doc/Intro.md

 ```

 The origin for resources in files is relative to the path where the bootstrap file resides.
 If the `origin` starts with `database` the syntax must be `database:<table-name>:<key-column-name>:<parameters-column-name>`.
-The result of the retrieval
-will be a JSON file with the values in the `key-column-name` as properties and the corresponding values in `parameters-column-name` as values.
-For that
-reason, this column MUST have JSON syntax.
+The result of the retrieval will be a JSON file with the values in the `key-column-name` as properties and the corresponding values in `parameters-column-name` as values.
+For that reason, this column MUST have JSON syntax.

+If the environment variable `IGOR_CLOUD`` is specified, for example as "Google", then the http(s) resource retrieval will make use of authentication using a service account using the native mechanisms of that cloud.
+This way, configuration files may be retrieved from the cloud object storage.

 A simple configuration where every resource is in the same directory as the bootstrap file would be